Thomas McDonnell: New Zealand Wars

 Through Alfred Domett, McDonnell obtained a commission in the Colonial Defence Force as a sub-inspector in 1863.
 During this time McDonnell served in the Invasion of the Waikato, seeing action at the battles of Rangiaowhia and Hairini.
 He was promoted to captain in 1864.

 Tītokowaru's War

 Following the end of the conflict in the Waikato, McDonnell took command of the colonial forces at Patea in 1866.
 McDonnell led a short and ruthless campaign against a number of Taranaki Māori villages, torching and destroying as he and his men went.

 Retirement from military

 On 9 April 1870, McDonnell married Henrietta Elise Lomax, in Wellington.
 Together they had four children.
 He acquired £690 in government grants and £1,400 worth of freehold property at Wanganui, and set up as a Native Land Court interpreter and land agent at Wanganui in 1884.
+At the 1884 general election McDonnell stood as a candidate in the Waitotara electorate in opposition to John Bryce.
+He was beaten by Bryce by the margin of 156 votes.

 He received the New Zealand Cross on 31 March 1886, and published fragmented memoirs, as well as a fanciful Māori history of the wars.